energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

       Endogenous computation, based on input data from Section XXX.
 This value matches grossly the primary solid biomass data for year 2019 given in :cite:`IEA_world_energy_balances`.

    ..
 [7d]
-      According to :cite:`RE_potential_2023`, :cite:`UPME_2009` gives a biomass gross energy potential for Colombia of 124.9 TWh and :cite:`TECSOL_2018` gives a biogas potential of 14.9 TWh.
-In Energyscope, biogas is produced based on *wet biomass*, with a conversino factor in 2021 of 3.35.
+      According to :cite:`RE_potential_2023`, :cite:`UPME_2009` gives a gross energy potential from waste biomass in Colombia of 124.9 TWh and :cite:`TECSOL_2018` gives a biogas potential of 14.9 TWh.
+In Energyscope, biogas is produced based on *wet biomass*, with a conversion factor  of 3.35 in 2021.
 By using this conversion factor, we can transform the biogas potential into a wet biomass potential of 49.8 TWh.
-Finally, subtracting the wet biomass potential from the biomass gross energy potential gives the potential for woody biomass.
+Finally, subtracting the wet biomass potential from the gross energy potential from waste biomass gives the potential for woody biomass.

    ..
-[7e]
-      Bloub

-   ..
-[7f]
-      Belgium production of bioethanol, biomethanol, biogas and biodiesel is accounted for as wet biomass -> hum hum
+[7e] Data obtained from Departamento Nacional de Planeación (DNP), the Colombian National Planning Department

 Imported resources
 ------------------